-The Bernard KDA parks and urban open space system is shown on Schedule 3 to this Secondary Plan and is envisioned as a series of urban squares and linear parks connecting to the larger Greenway System.
+The Bernard KDA parks and urban open space system is shown on Schedule 3 to this Secondary Plan and is envisioned as a series of linear parks and urban plazas connecting to the larger Greenway System.
 The linear parks envisioned east and west of Yonge Street will strengthen connectivity and improve passive recreation.
-Urban squares will contribute to the character of the Bernard KDA, and are planned in areas to complement and support places of greater activity.
+Urban plazas will contribute to the character of the Bernard KDA, and are encouraged in areas to complement and support places of greater activity.